Contracting Authority UPPS No. 03.04.02

-03.04 The president, special assistant to the president, vice presidents, or director of Athletics may revoke delegated authority at any time by giving written notice of revocation to the delegated person and the vice president for Finance and Support Services.
+03.04 The president, special assistant to the president, vice presidents, or director of Athletics may revoke delegated authority at any time by giving written notice of revocation to the delegated person and the VPFSS.
 If the delegated person is no longer employed at the university, notice of revocation will be given only to the VPFSS.

 03.05 A person holding delegated authority may decline or relinquish that authority only by sending a written notification to the primary contracting official who provided the delegation, with a copy to the VPFSS.

-03.07 The vice president for Finance and Support Services will keep a list of persons to whom authority to sign contracts is currently delegated.
-The VPFSS will provide the list to each vice president, the director of Athletics, the director of Purchasing, and the director of Contract Compliance upon request.
-The VPFSS will also post the contract authorization list on the VPFSS’s Web site.
+03.06 The VPFSS will keep a list of persons to whom authority to sign contracts is currently delegated.
+The VPFSS will provide the list to each vice president, the director of Athletics, and the director of Procurement and Strategic Sourcing upon request.
+The VPFSS will also post the contract authorization list on the VPFSS website.
 In addition, every August the VPFSS will send the list to each member of the President's Cabinet for review.

 04. PROCEDURES FOR PARTNERSHIPS OR ALLIANCES

-04.01 The university encourages faculty, staff, and administrators to develop cooperative partnerships and alliances with external constituents (for example: volunteer efforts, settings for external student learning, collaborative efforts to address community needs).
+04.01 The university encourages faculty, staff, and administrators to develop cooperative partnerships and alliances with external constituents (e.g., volunteer efforts, settings for external student learning, collaborative efforts to address community needs).

 04.02 Such partnerships and alliances generally advance the best interest of the university; however, the supervisor of the employee proposing such efforts must approve them.